vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 * Documented all public methods in the codebase.
 This will help contributors to understand the codebase better and make it easier to contribute.
-* We now have an official “VSecM Inspector” container image that can be used to inspect the secrets bound to workloads without having to shell into the workloads.
+* We now have an official "VSecM Inspector" container image that can be used to inspect the secrets bound to workloads without having to shell into the workloads.
 This is especially helpful when you want to debug a workload’s secrets without needing to uninstall or change the source code of the workload.